What is the Quill on a Drill Press? (A Comprehensive Guide)

 3. If the quill is very dirty, you may need to disassemble it to clean it properly.
 Consult your drill press manual for instructions on how to do this.

-4. Once the quill is clean, you can lubricate it with light oil to prevent rust and corrosion.
+4. Once the quill is clean, lubricate it with light oil to prevent rust and corrosion.

 By following these steps, you can ensure that your drill press quill will remain in good condition and work properly for many years.